Vignesh160803/Vignesh160803/README.md

 # 💫 About Me:
 ### Final year Computer Science Engineering Student.
-Proficientin ReactJS, TailwindCSS, NodeJS, Firebase, Python, C++.
+Proficient in React, BootstrapCSS, NodeJS, Firebase, Python, C++.
 ### With a passion for machine learning and deep learning, I fine-tune models, optimizing them for memory-constrained devices.
 ### I'm eager to collaborate and innovate in AI.
 Let's connect and build something awesome together!
 ---